 2. Child Labor Was Practically the Norm

-Children as young as 6 labored away in mines, mills and factories around the country, though some states had restrictions.
-If today's woman-male pay gap gets you riled up, you won't be happy to hear that these working youth made far less than adults.
+Children as young as six years old labored away in mines, mills, and factories around the country, though some states had restrictions on this practice.
+If today's female-male pay gap gets you riled up, you won't be happy to hear that these working youth made far less than adults.

 3. Working Conditions Were Grim